 2. Apply hair oil and leave-in conditioner

-After shower use always leave-in conditioner and seal it with hair oil (you can use our Wavy, Curly or Kinky hair oil).
+After the shower, use always leave-in conditioner and seal it with hair oil (you can use our Wavy, Curly or Kinky hair oil).
 As well, sealing your hair with hair oils can help to further align the hair in place and prevent frizziness.
 After washing your hair, apply a few drops of hair oil to towel-damp hair.
 Apply the oil mainly to the end of your hair and while applying, try to align the strands in a defined way or use a styling brush.

 3. Don’t over-shampoo